AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 $\prod_{i=1}^{N} P_{C_i}(q_i)$ \\
 Which becomes vanishingly small much faster than for a single chain.
 There's a breakpoint around winning the race, sorta.
 The attacker does get some bonus from winning by a larger margin, but winning the race is still important.
 }

+### Recursive Reflection

+\todo{not sure if this should be included. if so then need to write out this section}

+Say chain B reflects both A and C. $A <-> B <-> C$.
+Proof of Reflection says A gets a benefit by proving that B reflects specific work from A. Does A get a security benefit by proving that C reflects B reflects A?

+### Equivalency of Reflecting and Non-Reflecting Block-Weightings

+\label{sec:equiv-state-block-weightings}

+\todo{show that the result under Proof of Reflection is backwards compatible, i.e., existing consensus methods will settle on the same result.
+Needs to work for DAGs, too.}

+##### Notes:

+I think this should pan out b/c miners build on the longest chain.
+So if, at some time $t$, there's a disagreement between block-weighting methods, then miners will choose the reflection weighting.
+That should mean that a few blocks later (e.g., at $t+5$) the 'problematic' section of the chain is now re-orgd so that the methods agree again.

+note: I think this *must* hold for double-spend mitigation stuff to work out.

+An alternative plan, if the above doesn't work out, is for the header to include its corresponding block-weighting that accounts for reflections.
+That would allow a full-node doing an initial sync to reproduce the block-ordering that accounts for reflections, even though it isn't verifying those reflections (similar to SegWit).

 ### block weight stuff